We Are Salta

 Born as Vincent Massey Gymnastics Club in 1979,

 On July 1, 1988, a portion of the former Racquet Time building was purchased from Stober Consolidated.
-The Vincent Massey Gymnastics Club officially changed its name to Salta (Southern Alberta) Gymnastics Club and hired Eva Paniti as a coach, who one year later became the head coach.
+The Vincent Massey Gymnastics Club officially changed its name to SALTA (Southern Alberta) Gymnastics Club.

 With the majority of funding in place, Salta purchased the adjacent bays next door.
 Over the summer months of 2004, a contractor was hired to expand the current gym area by another 4400 square feet for a total gym space of 8000 square feet.